Resume Tips

 The "one page resume rule" is the most debated question in job searching.
 The truth is: it depends on your career stage, not arbitrary rules.
 ATS systems and recruiters care more about relevant content than strict page counts.

-That's why our AI Resume Builder automatically optimizes your resume length based on your experience, removing fluff while keeping what matters to both ATS bots and human readers.
+That is why our AI Resume Builder automatically optimizes your resume length based on your experience, removing fluff while keeping what matters to both ATS bots and human readers.

 How Many Pages Should a Resume Be?
 The 1 Page vs 2 Page Debate

 The question of pages is directly tied to length.
-While the one-page resume is the gold standard for most professionals with under 10 years of experience, a two-page resume is acceptable, and often expected for senior managers, executives, academics, or those with extensive, relevant project portfolios.
+While the one-page resume is the gold standard for most professionals with under 10 years of experience, a two-page resume is acceptable, and often expected, for senior managers, executives, academics, or those with extensive, relevant project portfolios.

 Can a resume be 2 pages?
 Absolutely, but only if you have substantial relevant experience.
 For most people answering this question, the answer is still "stick to one page."